woocommerce/grow/packages/js/tracking-jsdoc/README.md

 ## Usage

+0. `npm i jsdoc` and configure jsdoc according to your source code, so the `npx jsdoc ./your/source/` runs successfully.
-1. Install or link the package via npm
+1. Install or link this package via npm
 2. Add your `/TRACKING.md` template

    ```md